vggls/language_models/README.md

   In the above formula we note that 'log' refers to the natural logarithm (base e).

-## B. LSTM neural language model
+## B. LSTM neural language model (re-adapt based on A)
-- Training-Validation-Test data: 3262-314-338 sentences, downloaded in tokenized form
+- Training-Validation-Test data: 3262-314-338 sentences, downloaded in tokenized form.
+We consider all tokens except for '-LRB-', '-RRB-', '-LSB-', '-RSB-', '-LCB-', '-RCB-' and punctuation symbols.
-- For each token lower the first letter
+- For each token lower all letters.
 - Unknown words: Replace training tokens that appear less than 3 times with '< unk>' token and compute vocabulary V.
   Then replace test tokens not included in the vocabulary with '< unk>'.
 - Embedding layer: In order to feed words into a neural language model we should create their vector representations.
 This is achieved via an embedding layer which is put at the beginning of the neural architecture.
 This layer takes as input an integer representation of each word and maps it into a vector of desired length (embedding_dim hyperparameter).
 This layer could be either trainable (case I) or pre-trained (case II).